Close Menu

 May 9, 2020

-I’ve had a few emails asking me this very question: “Do I need to own a house to retire early?”
+I’ve had a few emails asking me variations of this question: “Don’t I need to actually own my own home to retire?”
+Is it really possible to just keep renting?”

-Some don’t care either way, but simply prefer owning investments like shares, rather than the roof over their head.
+Some people aren’t really fussed either way, but they simply prefer owning investments like shares, rather than the roof over their head.

-But is that a problem when it comes to early retirement?
-Are you on rocky ground if you plan to rent forever?
-That’s what we’ll get into today.
+But does that become a problem when it comes to early retirement?
+Is it actually safe to consider yourself FI if you plan to rent for the foreseeable future?

-It’s an interesting topic with emotions involved and many aspects to discuss.
+This is one of those interesting topics with emotions involved and a lot of aspects to discuss.
 As always, there are benefits on each side.
-So we’ll run through those and I’ll also share what we’re doing and our future plans.
+So we’ll run through what those are and I’ll walk through my own experience.

 You won’t be forced to move by a landlord who wants to move in, renovate, or sell the property.
-This offers huge peace of mind in retirement and is hard to put a price on.
+That offers huge peace of mind and is hard to put a price on.

-This means you can decorate however you want, dig up concrete to put in a veggie patch, install solar panels, etc.
+This means you can decorate however you want, dig up concrete to put in a veggie patch, install solar panels, almost anything you like.

 This can be used as an emergency fund/buffer or for investment opportunities.
 Banks will lend large amounts at relatively cheap interest rates against residential property.

-This leverage can be used to increase your investments, or be more fully invested and have less cash laying around, since there is easy access to a cheap emergency fund via a line of credit or similar.
+This leverage can be used to increase your investments, or be more fully invested and have less cash laying around, since there is easy access to a cheap emergency fund via your equity.
+Now, once you pull back from regular work, banks won’t really want to work with you, so keep that in mind and plan accordingly.

 Let’s say half your spending is for housing and the other half for other living costs.
 In this case, half becomes locked in and paid for.

-So this means less reliance on investments to cover your annual spending.
-As we know, returns from shares (including dividends) , can vary from year to year and are not ‘locked in’.
+This also means less reliance on investments to cover your annual spending.
+As we know, returns from shares (including dividends), can vary from year to year and are not ‘locked in’.

 I see this as a large psychological benefit.
 Having less money leaving the bank account every month is arguably a more enjoyable situation for your finances in retirement.